-the new chemical substance is not likely to present an unreasonable risk under the conditions of use.
+the chemical substance has low environmental hazard and potential for the following human health hazards: skin corrosion, eye irritation, skin sensitization, and kidney toxicity.
+EPA concludes that the new chemical substance is not likely to present an unreasonable risk under the conditions of use.

 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated physical/chemical and fate properties of the new chemical substance using data for analogues (water reactive polymers) and the hydrolysis product using data for analogues (polymers).
-In wastewater treatment, the new chemical substance is expected to be removed with an efficiency of 90 to 99% via rapid hydrolysis of the parent compound and the hydrolysis product is expected to be removed with an efficiency of 90% via sorption.
-Removal of the hydrolysis product by biodegradation is negligible.
-Sorption of the hydrolysis product to sludge is strong and to soil and sediment is very strong.
-Migration of the new chemical substance to groundwater is expected to be negligible due to rapid hydrolysis of the parent compound and migration of the hydrolysis product to groundwater is expected to be negligible due to very strong sorption to soil and sediment.
-Due to low estimated vapor pressure and Henry's law constant, the new chemical substance and the hydrolysis product are expected to undergo negligible volatilization to air.
-Overall, these estimates indicate that the new chemical substance and the hydrolysis product have low potential to volatilize to air and low potential to migrate to groundwater.
+EPA estimated physical/chemical and fate properties of the new chemical substance using data for analogues (polymers).
+In wastewater treatment, the new chemical substance is expected to be removed with an efficiency of 90% due to sorption.
+Removal of the new chemical substance by biodegradation is negligible.
+Sorption of the new chemical substance to sludge is expected to be strong and to soil and sediment is expected to be very strong.
+Migration of the new chemical substance is expected to solution to soil and sediment.
+Due to low estimated vapor pressure and Henry's law constant, the new chemical substance is expected to undergo negligible volatilization to air.
+Overall, these estimates indicate that the new chemical substance has low potential to volatilize to air or migrate to groundwater.

-Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-EPA estimated degradation half-lives of the new chemical substance using data for analogues (water reactive polymers) and of the hydrolysis product using data for analogues (polymers).
-EPA estimated that aerobic and anaerobic biodegradation half-lives of the new chemical substance are > 6 months and hydrolysis half-life is minutes to hours; and that aerobic and anaerobic biodegradation half-lives of the hydrolysis product are > 6 months.
-These estimates indicate that the new chemical substance will have limited persistence in aerobic environments (e.g., surface water) and in anaerobic environments (e.g., sediments) due to hydrolysis.
-Further, these estimates indicate that the hydrolysis product will be very persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).
+Persistence3: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
+EPA estimated degradation half-lives of the new chemical substance using data for analogues (polymers).
+EPA estimated that the new chemical substance's aerobic and anaerobic biodegradation half-lives are greater than 6 months.
+These estimates indicate that the new chemical substance nay be very persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).